Bcdirito/bennie-takehome/README.md

 ### ENV Variables

-* To simulate a Production Environment, a `.env` file is used for the API callouts.
-To configure this file and variable:
 * Navigate to the root directory and create a file named `.env`
-    * Inside of said file, add the following variable:
+* Inside of said file, add `REACT_APP_CALLOUT_URL="https://jsonplaceholder.typicode.com"`
-          * `REACT_APP_CALLOUT_URL="https://jsonplaceholder.typicode.com"`
 * If your server is currently running, please restart it for `.env` files to take effect

-Please make sure to implement this file and variable.
-If they are missing the application will only display the header and `Create New User` button and display the following error message in the Developer Console:
-  * `Uncaught (in promise) SyntaxError: Unexpected token < in JSON at position 0`

-If you see either of these, errors, please see the steps above to resolve.

 ### Running the Application

 To run the application you can simply run `npm start`.
 The application will be hosted at `http://localhost:3000/`.

-If you have any questions, please reach out, and I will be happy to answer tha,
+If you have any questions, please reach out, and I will be happy to answer them/

 Enjoy!